FederBoost: Private Federated Learning for GBDT: Related Work

-Another recent work~\cite{Wenting} for federated GBDT was achieved using trusted execution environments (TEEs)~\cite{AMD_trustzone, SGX}.
+Another recent work~\mbox{\cite{Wenting}} for federated GBDT was achieved using trusted execution environments (TEEs)~\cite{AMD_trustzone, SGX}.
 It introduces a central server that is equipped with a TEE.
-All participants send their data, no matter vertically or horizontally partitioned, to the TEE via secure channels.
-The TEE runs XGBoost over the gathered data, keeps the trained model confidential and uses it for secure inference.
-They design several oblivious algorithms to protect the access patterns when the gathered dataset is too large to be kept inside TEE.
-However, TEEs are known to be vulnerable to hardware based side-channel attacks.
-For example, recent attacks have shown that it is possible to extract the sealing keys by exploiting the speculative execution bug in modern Intelprocessors~\cite{Foreshadow}.
+All participants send their data, no matter whether vertically or horizontally partitioned, to the TEE via secure channels.
+However, TEEs are known to be vulnerable to hardware-based side-channel attacks~\cite{Foreshadow}.
+Alternatively, Li et al.~\mbox{\cite{DBLP:journals/corr/abs-1911-04206}} apply locality-sensitive hashing (LSH) to federated GBDT.
+However, their solution only supports horizontally partitioned data, and the security of LSH is difficult to quantify.
+Zhu et al.~\mbox{\cite{DBLP:journals/corr/abs-2108-11444}} considers a setting where the data is vertically partitioned, but the labels are distributed among multiple clients, whereas we assume the labels are stored only on one client.
+Furthermore, they only protect the privacy of labels, whereas we protect both data and labels.